 QuickSearch is the simple search option at the top of the Libraries homepage.
-It provides quick access to most of the the Libraries' article databases, as well as the catalog, and other resources.
+It provides quick access to many, buy not all, of the the Libraries' article databases, as well as the catalog, and other resources.
 There are pros and cons.
 It searches a very wide range of sources.
 But your search options are somewhat limited.

 See the Home tab to learn more about searching across resources with QuickSearch.
 Once you've completed a search, one of the limits to the left of the search results will be Peer-Reviewed Journals.

 Note that QuickSearch will not search America: History & Life, the standard database for scholarly articles in North American history.
 Searching in America: History & Life or in one of the other databases listed below, you will conduct a more targeted search, and you will have a wider range of search options.